 Medicare premiums continue to increase since President Obama signed the Medicare Access and CHIP Re-Authorization Act in 2015.
 For those over age 65, this means planning ahead could save you thousands of dollars in out-of-pocket medical payments.

-Medicare officials estimate as much as 22% increase in 2019 Medicare Part B costs for wealthier beneficiaries.
+High-income earners are likely to face even higher increases in Medicare costs for 2019.
+The predicted increase will catch many participants off guard.
+Medicare officials estimate as much as a 22% increase in 2019 Medicare Part B cost for wealthier beneficiaries.

 Disclosure: “We are not connected with or endorsed by the U.S. Government or the federal Medicare program.
 Medicare has neither reviewed nor endorsed the information contained on this website.

 Medicare is a national health insurance program which began in 1966 by the Social Security Administration.
 Now part of the Centers for Medicaid and Medicare Services, the program is supported by a combination of payroll taxes, premiums, and surtaxes paid in by participants, formally known as beneficiaries.

 Important Note: Although they sound similar, Medicare and Medicaid are two different programs, with the most significant difference being Medicaid is operated by the individual states.